iliakan/javascript-book/Readme.md

 -----------

-The framework and the book content are licensed under the terms of [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/deed).
-The code is also under MIT license.
+The framework and the book content are available under the terms of [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/deed).

 Ilya Kantor, 2011.